Anna Sarah Kugler

 Dr. Anna Sarah Kugler (19 April 1856 - 26 July 1930) was the first medical missionary of the Evangelical Lutheran General Synod of the United States of North America.
 She served in India for 47 years.
 She founded a hospital in Guntur which was later named for her.

 Early life and education

-She was born in Ardmore, Montgomery County, Pennsylvania, on April 19, 1856, to Charles Kugler and Harriet S. Sheaff.
+She was born in Ardmore, Pennsylvania, on April 19, 1856, to Charles Kugler and Harriet S. Sheaff.
 She attended a private school in Bryn Mawr and graduated from Friends' Central High School in Philadelphia.
 She then attended the Woman's Medical College of Pennsylvania, graduating in 1879.
 She interned for two years in the Women's Department of the Norristown State Hospital.

 Medical career

 In 1882 she received a letter from the Reverend Adam D. Rowe, a Lutheran missionary serving in India, suggesting that India urgently needed medical missionaries to serve women.
 She decided to apply for sponsorship to the Woman's Home and Foreign Missionary Society of the General Synod of the Lutheran Church in America.
 The Synod board said it was "not yet ready to undertake work of this kind" (i.e., medical mission) but was willing to send her to India as a teacher for Muslim women living in harems.
 She accepted the assignment because she was sure she could eventually convince the board to establish medical work in India, and she wanted to be in at the beginning.
 On August 25, 1883, she sailed for India, arriving on November 29, 1883.
 She was assigned to Guntur in the state of Andhra Pradesh.

 In addition to her teaching duties, she practised medicine for the local women, who had previously received only primitive medical care.
 Her work was hampered by limitations of caste and race - as a white woman she was regarded as "unclean" by high-caste Hindus - but she said, "it was all in the way of opening up the path for those who came later."
 Despite the restrictions, during her first year in Guntur she treated 185 patients at their homes, and 276 at the Zenana Home where she lived.
 Her motto was "Ourselves Your Servants for Jesus' Sake."